jaimeviloriogreen/restapi-express-sqlite/README.md

-# Resta API with Express & SQLite
+# Rest API with Express & SQLite

 ### Installation
 First, you should have installed Node (obviously), the latest version, and pnpm, then run this command: